Platform Assembly

 Attach the power board to the plate as follows:

-- Secure the two holes without standoffs to the Orin's 3D-printed mount using M3 screws.
+- Secure the two holes without standoffs to the Orin's 3D-printed mount using M3 x .5mm x 6mm socket head screws.

-- Secure the standoff side by threading M3 flat head screws through the bottom of the plate into the standoffs.
+- Secure the standoff side by screwing M3 x .5mm x 10mm flat head screws through the bottom of the plate into the standoffs.

 Step 7: Mount the IMU